Open Bible Data Home About News OET Key

 to,mare,my in/on/at/with,chariots Farˊoh compare,you

-The comparison To a mare among the chariots of Pharaoh I liken you could be: (1) the man comparing the excitement caused by a mare (a female horse) among Pharaoh’s male chariot horses to the excitement that the woman caused him to feel.
-(2) the man comparing the beauty of the woman to the beauty of a female horse (a mare).
-The horses of the king of Egypt, the Pharaoh, were known to be the best in the world.
-They would have been very beautiful.
-In this interpretation, the man is saying that the woman is as beautiful as one of Pharaoh’s mares.
+The comparison To a mare among the chariots of Pharaoh I liken you could be: (1) the man saying that the excitement caused by a mare (a female horse) among Pharaoh’s male chariot horses is like the excitement that the woman caused him to feel.
+(2) the man saying that the beauty of the woman is like the beauty of one of Pharaoh's mares.
+The horses of the king of Egypt, the Pharaoh, were known to be the best in the world and very beautiful.
 This is the second option because, normally, only stallions, not mares, pulled the chariots.
 Alternate translation: “Your beauty is like the beauty of Pharaoh’s chariot horses” or “I compare your beauty to the beauty of Pharaoh’s chariot horses”

 Note 3 topic: figures-of-speech / metonymy